2026수특 영어독해연습 4강 변형문제 (7~12번)

 7 인간처럼 구문을 사용하는 일본 박새의 노래

-They serve a practical ____
+They serve ____ practical purpose.

-For instance, Japanese and Swiss researchers recently discovered that Japanese great tits, small birds with jet-black heads and necks with prominent white cheeks, ____ syntax in their songs, just as humans do in their speech.
+For instance, Japanese and Swiss researchers recently discovered that Japanese great tits, small birds with jet-black heads and necks with prominent white cheeks, use syntax in their songs, ____ as humans do in their speech.

-The Japanese great tit, it turns out, is the first animal ____ from humans who can use phonological syntax — the ability to combine sounds that individually have no meaning into a collective sound — that does.
+The Japanese great tit, it turns out, is the first animal apart from ____ who can use phonological syntax — the ability to combine sounds that individually have no meaning into a collective sound — that does.

-To instruct other members of ____ flock to scan for predators, or to attract a mate, a great tit must sing several distinct notes in the correct order — if the notes are sung differently, the study found, other birds will not react.
+To instruct other members of his flock to scan ____ predators, or to attract a mate, a great tit must sing several distinct notes in the correct order — if the notes are sung differently, the study found, other birds will not react.

 8 불안에 대한 유전자의 역할

-Instead, there is ____ nervous scrambling among coping responses — abruptly shifting from one to another without checking whether anything has worked, an agitated attempt to cover all the bases and attempt a variety of responses simultaneously.
+Instead, there is a nervous scrambling among ____ responses — abruptly shifting from one to another without checking whether anything has worked, an agitated attempt to cover all the bases and attempt a variety of responses simultaneously.

 9 확률을 예측하는 아기